Chamaemelum nobile: Etymology

-History

-Roman chamomile (C. nobile L.) has a history of use in traditional medicine since the Middle Ages.
-The European cultivation of the plant started in England in the 16th century.
-The plant was listed first in the pharmacopoeia of Würtenberg as a carminative, painkiller, diuretic and digestive aid.
-Joachim Camerarius was the first to discover and name chamaemelum nobile in 1598 in Rome.
-In Egypt, chamaemelum nobile was used as a symbol of dedication to their gods.
+Distribution

+Roman chamomile is native to Western Europe and the northwestern Maghreb, but has been introduced to a variety of areas outside its native range, where it has become naturalised.
+Its native range includes the United Kingdom, Ireland, France, Spain, Portugal, Morocco, Algeria and the Azores.
+In Great Britain, it grows wild in Southern England and portions of Wales – primarily in Cornwall, Dartmoor, the New Forest and the Welsh coastline – with populations found north of Derbyshire considered to be naturalised.

 Conservation

 Chamaemelum nobile is listed as least concern on the Red List but the plant population trend in the UK is decreasing at a significant rate.
 This decline in the Chamaemelum nobile population was caused by the drainage of wet grasslands, decrease in grazing, and the reduction of pasture that was used as arable fields.
-There is speculation that wild plant collecting could also be a cause of this species population decline.
+There is speculation that wild plant collecting may also be a cause of this species population decline.

 Although the species population is declining there are a few plants placed in at least one land and water protected area.
 There are no educational awareness programs, international legislations, or international management for this species.

+Adverse effects

+Chamomile is likely unsafe for use during pregnancy, and its topical use for skin disorders may cause contact dermatitis.
+Consuming chamomile tea may adversely affect anticoagulant drugs.

 Uses

 Extracts or dried flowers of Chamaemelum nobile are used in hair care and skincare products.
-The plant may be used to flavor foods, in herbal teas, perfumes, and cosmetics.
+The plant may be used to flavor foods and in herbal teas, perfumes, and cosmetics.
 It is used in aromatherapy in the belief it is a calming agent to reduce stress and promote sleep.
-Chamomile essential oil contains sesquiterpenes, terpene lactones (including the blue compound, chamazulene), acetylene derivatives, and polyphenols, which contribute to the fragrance and may be extracted individually.
+Chamomile essential oil contains sesquiterpenes, terpene lactones (including the blue compound chamazulene), acetylene derivatives, and polyphenols, which contribute to the fragrance and may be extracted individually.

-It can be used to create a fragrant chamomile lawn.
+Chamomile can be planted as a fragrant chamomile lawn.
 A chamomile lawn needs light soil, adequate moisture, and sun to thrive.
 Each square meter contains 83–100 plants.
-The lawn is only suitable to light foot traffic or in places where mower access is difficult.
+The lawn is only suitable for light foot traffic; stepping-stones can be set into the lawn if more traffic is needed (with at least 10 cm between them to allow the camomile to grow).
+Because they do not need mowing, they are often used in places where mower access is difficult, though trimming may help make it denser.
+If a flowering variety is used, it will need to be deadheaded, so non-flowering varieties are lower-maintenance.
+Dwarf varieties are also commonly used.
+Chamomile lawns were popular in England in the reign of Elizabeth I (1558-1603).
+Chamomile seats, smaller raised areas of fragrant lawn meant to be sat upon, were also popular, and are still used as garden features.
+There is a chamomile seat in the Queen's Garden at Kew Gardens.
+Herb seats planted with other species, such as creeping thyme, also exist.